instructure/instructure-ui/README.md

 ### Releases

 1. Run `yarn bump` to update the package version.
 Ignore the advice to push the tag (we do that after we publish the release due to our gerrit review workflow).
-1. Optionally update the [CHANGELOG](#CHANGELOG) to optionally add any additional information about the release.
+1. Optionally update the [CHANGELOG](#CHANGELOG) to add any additional information about the release.
 1. Push up the version bump commit to gerrit for review and testing.
 1. Once the version bump commit is merged, run `yarn release`
 1. Verify that the documentation was updated on gh-pages and the release was tagged in github.